yAOwzers/tp/docs/UserGuide.md

 #### 3.5.5.1.
 Finding by keyword

+If there is a particular keyword in the title of the various notebooks, sections and pages that you are looking for, this find by keyword feature will certainly help!

-Finds all notebooks, sections and pages that contain the keyword in their title.
+This feature finds all notebooks, sections and pages that contain the keyword in their title.
 The search is not case-sensitive.

 Format: `find [KEYWORD]`